duderstadt-lab/mars-docs/examples/static_fret.md

 ^{iii}S_{app} = \frac{F_{A|D} + ^{ii}I_{Dem|Dex}}{F_{A|D} + ^{ii}I_{Dem|Dex} + ^{ii}I_{Aem|Aex}}
 \end{equation}$$

-This correction has been done in the previously run script.

-**Correction for Excitation ($\beta$) and Detection factors ($\gamma$)** The last data correction step corrects for excitation ($\beta$), normalizing excitation intensities and cross-sections of both acceptor and donor, and detection factors ($\gamma$), normalizing effective fluorescence quantum yields and detection efficiencies of both donor and acceptor.
+*Correction for excitation ($\beta$) and detection ($\gamma$) factors*

+The last data correction step corrects for excitation ($\beta$), normalizing excitation intensities and cross-sections of both acceptor and donor, and detection factors ($\gamma$), normalizing effective fluorescence quantum yields and detection efficiencies of both donor and acceptor.
 To find both global correction factors a linear regression analysis is performed with the following formula.
-To do these calculations, the average E or S value respectively of each molecule is used to prevent unequal weighting of longer traces.
+Note: Each value of iiiEapp and iiiSapp is included in the regression.
+This means that longer traces have a larger weight in the final fit since these traces contribute a larger number of data points to the dataset used to make a fit.

 $$\begin{equation}